More information about our Deaf Education mapPublished Date: 21 Sep 2023

 However, we hope it’s a useful starting point for asking questions about whether the local authority has enough specialist units in your local area.

 Our map shows locations for schools for deaf children and young people.

 In England, Ofsted and the Care Quality Commission (CQC) have been looking into how well different local areas identify and meet the needs of children with special educational needs and disabilities (SEND).
 Some (but not all) reports have included a reference to specialist support for deaf children.
 We have included a link to the reports so you can find out more about what Ofsted and the CQC think about your area.

-Every local area will be inspected at least once.
-At the time of writing, there are a small number of areas which have not yet been inspected but it is likely they will be inspected over the next year.
+Every local area has been inspected at least once.
 Some local areas will have been visited again because they have been found to have significant failings and been told to take action to improve.
 Where this is the case, the most recently available report is the one we’ve provided.